markjprice/cs13net9/docs/errata/improvements.md

 > Thanks to **Mike_H**/`mike_h_16837` for raising this issue on March 28, 2025 in the Discord channel for this book.

 In Step 3, I wrote "Navigate to https://localhost:5151/customers/in/Germany and note the JSON document returned, containing only the customers in Germany."
 There is also a note that says, "If you get an empty array `[]` returned, then make sure you have entered the country name using the correct casing, because the database query is case-sensitive.
 For example, compare the results of `uk` and `UK`."

+> **Note**: If you've already entered a country name with the wrong case, then if you try to enter that same country name with the correct case, Chrome will auto-convert it back to the wrong cased entry!
+This is a well-known annoyance in the web developer community for many years but the Chrome team don't seem minded to fix it.
+To allow you to enter the country with its correct casing, in Chrome, navigate to **History** (or press *Ctrl*+*H*), find the wrong cased entry, click its **...** menu on the right, and then select **Remove from history**.

 In the next edition, I will add more text explaining that if you wanted to be able to do case-insensitive queries then the most efficient solution is to enable case-insensitive text comparison for the `Country` column in the `Customers` table.
 Then you could use `uk` or `france` or `gErmAny` in the queries.
 If you cannot change the database, then you could force the country search value and country column values to be uppercase or lowercase on both sides.
 But beware, because "while it may be tempting to use string.ToLower to force a case-insensitive comparison in a case-sensitive database, doing so may prevent your application from using indexes."
 You can read more about how to handle case-sensitivity in EF Core at the following link: https://learn.microsoft.com/en-us/ef/core/miscellaneous/collations-and-case-sensitivity.